Ooggle/MangaRock-API/README.md

 # MangaRock-API
-A unofficial writing of the MangaRock API
+A unofficial writing of the MangaRock API documentation

 So i decided to write this little documentation with some examples cause i haven't see any documentation related to the new MangaRock API.